axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-case-widget.rst

 Custom Action Button Columns
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Portal supports creating custom action buttons for specific needs.
+Portal supports creating custom action buttons as a column in case widget for specific needs.
 By clicking on these buttons, a custom process is triggered.

 Follow these steps to implement it: